 Homesteading is basically the most sustainable kind of survival.
 It’s not just about making it from one meal to another; it’s about being self-sufficient for the long haul.
 This book by Carla Emery is beloved by homesteaders everywhere.
 It’s both an encyclopedia of everything you need to know about homesteading and a personal account of the author’s experiences from living on a farm.

-- and how to deliver a baby all by your lonesome.
+- How to deliver a baby all by your lonesome

 When SHTF, ignorance is far from bliss.
 It could mean the difference between danger and safety.
 Most people don’t survive because they get gripped by panic and don’t know what to do when faced with a potentially life-threatening situation.

 As a prepper, you have to equip yourself with useful information that can save your neck someday.
 Survival books are a great resource.
 Their pages contain years of experience and a wealth of information that you can use in a tough situation.
-Remember, your skills are only as good as your know-how so read up and take whatever you can get from these survival manuals and handbooks.
+Remember, your skills are only as good as your know-how, so read up and take whatever you can get from these survival books.